Sydney-Informatics-Hub/BioShell/README.md

 ### Step 2: Prepare Packer build configuration

-Before running the build, review and update `platform_name.pkrvars.hcl` to ensure the values match your OpenStack environment.
+Before running the build, review and update `[platform_name].pkrvars.hcl` to ensure the values match your OpenStack environment.
 If using a prepared config skip to step 3.

 **Note: Example working configurations for [Nectar](build/packer-vars/nectar.pkrvars.hcl) and [Nirin](build/packer-vars/nirin.pkrvars.hcl) are included and were last successfully tested on 2 February 2026.
 The Nirin configuration requires you to add your project [network](#network-cloud-dependant).**